savannahostrowski/savannah.dev/content/posts/how-your-code-runs-in-a-jit-build.md

 Alright, we've finally made it!
 Let's talk about the JIT.

-CPython's JIT compiler takes these micro-op traces and compiles them into native machine code using a technique called copy-and-patch.
-With copy-and-patch, the JIT compiler generates machine code based on precompiled stencil templates.
-These templates are like blueprints for how to translate uops into machine code.
-They contain the general structure of the machine code needed for each uop, with placeholders for specific values that will be filled in at runtime.
+First off, let's talk about what a JIT compiler is, in case you're not already familiar.
+A JIT (Just-In-Time) compiler is a type of compiler that translates code into machine code at runtime, rather than before execution.

+In the context of CPython, our JIT compiler uses a technique called copy-and-patch.
+This technique is covered in [this paper](https://fredrikbk.com/publications/copy-and-patch.pdf) but don't worry, we don't need to get too academic here.
+Basically, what happens is as follows:

-So, more practically speaking, when Python is built with the JIT enabled, we use the LLVM toolchain to generate stencil files for your specific platform and architecture.
-These files contain machine code templates for each uop.
-At runtime, the JIT compiler uses these templates to generate native code tailored to the execution context, without needing to generate machine code from scratch.
+1. When CPython is built, we use LLVM to generate precompiled stencil files for your specific platform and architecture.
+These stencil files contain templates for how to translate the micro-ops we talked about earlier into machine code.
+2. When your code is executed, the JIT compiler monitors the execution and identifies "hot" traces—sections of code that are executed frequently.

-When the JIT compiler detects a hot trace, it takes the relevant uops and uses the precompiled stencil templates to generate the native machine code.
-It fills in the placeholders with the actual values needed for your code, such as the addresses of variables, constants, and cached results.
-This allows the JIT compiler to produce optimized machine code that is tailored to the specific execution context of your code and can be executed directly by the CPU.
+3. When a hot trace is detected, the JIT compiler takes the relevant micro-ops, which are the smaller, specialized instructions we covered earlier, and uses the precompiled stencil templates to generate native machine code.
+4. The JIT compiler fills in the placeholders in the stencil templates with the actual values needed for your code, such as addresses of variables, constants, and cached results ("patching" up the code).
+5. These stencil files are then linked together to form a trace, which is a sequence of micro-ops that can be executed as native machine code.
+6. Finally, the JIT compiler executes this native machine code directly instead of interpreting.

 > Now, the elephant in the room here is that the JIT does not (yet!) make Python a whole lot faster.
 In most cases, the JIT builds range from slower to about the same performance as the non-JIT build of Python.
 As of 3.14, the JIT is faster in select benchmarks but we have a ways to go still.
 Ken Jin has a great [blog post](https://fidget-spinner.github.io/posts/jit-reflections.html) that goes into more detail about the performance of the JIT builds in Python 3.14 (among other reflections) if you're interested.

 ## Putting it all together

 So, to summarize, when you run your code in a JIT build of CPython, the following happens:
 1. Your code is tokenized, parsed, and compiled into bytecode as usual.
 2. The bytecode is executed by the regular bytecode interpreter, which may specialize some instructions based on runtime profiling.